stormbeard/thesis/proposal/proposal.md

 to perform various computational tasks via the the open-source MapReduce implementation, Hadoop [4], or they can possess a virtualized datacenter allowing them to migrate virtual machines between various machines for high-availability reasons.
-As economics change for hardware, it is likely a scalable cloud will have the requirement to mix node types, which will lead to higher performance/capacity nodes being mixed with lower performance/capacity HDD nodes.
-I seek to implement an adaptive data placement algorithm in the Nutanix distributed file system which attempts to remedy the common problems found in many heterogeneous clustered file systems.
-Before one can understand the performance problems that can be found in these mixed-node clusters, I must first given an overview of common clustered file systems found today.
+As economics change for hardware, it is likely that a scalable cloud will have the requirement to mix node types, which will lead to higher performance/capacity nodes being mixed with lower performance/capacity HDD nodes.
+I seek to implement an adaptive data placement algorithm in the Nutanix distributed file system which will attempt to remedy the common problems found in many heterogeneous clustered file systems.
+Before one can understand the performance problems that can be found in these mixed-node clusters, they must first be given an overview of common clustered file systems.

 Distributed File Systems and Data Placement Overview
 ====================================================